A discussion about violin reduction: geometric analysis of contour lines and channel of minima: Motivation and Related Works

-Historical testimonies mention two types of reduction, illustrated in Figure \ref{fig:Two_reductions}.
+Historical testimonies mention two main types of reduction, illustrated in Fig. \ref{fig:Two_reductions}.
 The first one consists of removing a crescent of wood from the top and bottom of the sound box to reduce the length of the instrument.
 The second involves cutting a slice of wood from the main axis of the instrument and gluing the two parts back together, to reduce the width of the violin.
 A more detailed historical explanation can be found in \cite{ceulemans2023baroque}.
-These two kinds of reduction have an impact on two geometric characteristics of violins, namely the channel of minima and the contour lines.
-The channel of minima, highlighted in red in Figure \ref{fig:Two_reductions}, is a groove carved into the sound board and back of a violin and running around these plates.
-When material is removed from the top and bottom of the sound box, this channel tends to disappear at both ends of the plates, as shown on the left of Figure \ref{fig:Two_reductions}.
-On the right of Figure \ref{fig:Two_reductions}, the yellow contour lines of the violin show smooth curves all along.
+Recall that, in the violin family, the sound board and the back are not flat, but carved in a three-dimensional shape, often named arching.
+The above two kinds of reduction have an impact on two geometric characteristics of violins, namely the channel of minima and the contour lines.
+The channel of minima, also named fluting and highlighted in red in Fig. \ref{fig:Two_reductions}, is a groove carved into the sound board and back of a violin and running around these plates.
+When material is removed from the top and bottom of the sound box, this channel tends to disappear at both ends of the plates, as shown on the left of Fig. \ref{fig:Two_reductions}.
+On the right of Fig. \ref{fig:Two_reductions}, the yellow contour lines of the violin show smooth curves all along.
 When we remove a piece of wood from the centre and glue the two parts back together, the contour lines will become much sharper and more discontinuous along the central axis.
 We have recently observed such geometric differences for both characteristics in a premilinary work involving only two instruments (one reduced and one unreduced) \cite{beghin2023validation}.
-Despite the frequency with which reductions were made to the resonance boxes of violins, it is surprising that studies devoted to this practice are virtually non-existent.
+Despite the frequency with which reductions were made to the sound boxes of violins, it is surprising that studies devoted to this practice are scarce.
 One study quantified the width of the slice of wood removed, typical of the second type of reduction, for two instruments by Andrea Amati that bore a painted coat of arms.
-After reconstructing the original coat of arms and determining the reduction it has undergone, it was then possible to calculate exactly how much wood had been removed \cite{radepont2020revealing}.
+After reconstructing the original coat of arms and determining the reduction it has undergone, it was then possible to assess to the tenth of millimetre how much wood had been removed \cite{radepont2020revealing}.
 A previous article only mentioned the reduction of one of these two Amati's instruments \cite{houssay2015cordes}.
 To our knowledge, this is the only other literature on violin reduction available to date. \\

 It should be noted, however, that although almost no studies have been carried out on the reduction of violins, many more have focused on the creation of 3D models for other types of measurement.
 Numerous acquisition techniques include laser scanning \cite{dondi2016measuring,dondi20173d,fiocco2021compositional,fioravanti2012structural}, medical and industrial X-ray computed tomography (CT) scans \cite{frohlich2009secrets,fuchs2018musices,kirsch2015x,lothairecharacterization,marschke2018modeling,marschke2020approach,plath2017post,plath20193d,pyrkosz2013comparative,pyrkosz2011converting,pyrkosz2014coupled,stanciu2021x}, UV fluorescence with the use of a Kinect device \cite{dondi2018multimodal}, neutron imaging \cite{kirsch2015x} and finally, photogrammetry \cite{beghindigital,motteconception,pinto2008photogrammetric}.
 We chose to use photogrammetry to create our 3D models of the instruments.\\